pschaus/book_lepl1402/source/part6.rst

 Terminal methods
 ----------------

-In a stream pipeline, the last operation is usually an operation that returns some result that is not a stream: This last operation **gets the data out of the stream**.
+The final operation in a stream pipeline is usually a method whose return type is not a stream: This so-called "terminal method" **gets the data out of the stream**.
 It is possible to distinguish between three different cases:

 * Stream pipelines whose terminal method does something with each individual element of the stream (**consumer methods**),

-* Stream pipelines whose terminal method creates a Java data structure to store the elements of the stream (**collector methods**), and
+* Stream pipelines whose terminal method creates a Java collection containing the elements of the stream (**collector methods**), and

 * Stream pipelines whose terminal method extracts a single value out of the stream (**reduction methods**).